evan1026/Logger/README.md

 which prints:

     5 is a number and 6 is too.

+Alternatively, you can leave out the call to `Logger::makeString`, and just put the arguments into `Logger::log`, which will call `makeString` for you.

 Each of the functions that takes a message also has a variant that takes a variable number of parameters just like `makeString` (see [Example Usage](#example-usage)).